ChiPowers/interview_me/README.md

 - 🔎 Retrieves relevant resume sections using vector search
 - 🤖 Uses OpenAI (e.g. GPT-4 or GPT-3.5) to generate intelligent answers
 - 💬 Built with Streamlit for a friendly web interface
-- 📄 Embeds your resume and CV (PDFs) into ChromaDB
+- 📄 Embeds your resume and CV (PDFs) into FAISS
 - ⚡ Streams responses for fast and interactive UX

 ---